tom-lord/regexp-examples/README.md

 The following features in the regex language can never be properly implemented into this gem because, put simply, they are not technically "regular"!
 If you'd like to understand this in more detail, there are many good blog posts out on the internet.
 The [wikipedia entry](http://en.wikipedia.org/wiki/Regular_expression)'s not bad either.

-Using any of the following will raise an RegexpExamples::IllegalSyntax exception:
+Using any of the following will raise a RegexpExamples::IllegalSyntax exception:

 * Lookarounds, e.g. `/foo(?=bar)/`, `/foo(?!bar)/`, `/(?<=foo)bar/`, `/(?<!foo)bar/`
 * [Anchors](http://ruby-doc.org/core-2.2.0/Regexp.html#class-Regexp-label-Anchors) (`\b`, `\B`, `\G`, `^`, `\A`, `$`, `\z`, `\Z`), e.g. `/\bword\b/`, `/line1\n^line2/`